microsoft/online-experimentation-metric-collections/genai/README.md

 \[3\]  Due to availability of recommended GenAI span attributes, these metrics are supported for Azure AI Inference but not Traceloop OpenLLMetry.
 If you are using Azure AI Inference, you can set these as `Active`.
 For other providers: check your application's GenAI spans to verify whether they include attributes referenced in the metric definition.

-## Usage

-1. Append the contents of `metrics.json` and `summaryrules.json` to corresponding files in your experimentation-enabled repository.
-1. Rename or update description of metrics.
-Caution should be exercised when editing the metric definition itself, as the definition is dependent on summary rule output format.
-1. If this is your first time adding summary rules for Online Experimentation, see [root `README.md`](../README.md) to overview metric deployment and summary rule update, with more details in [Online Experimentation documentation](https://aka.ms/exp/public/docs).

 ## GenAI summary rule